What teenagers get from extracurricular activities

-- What do I have to do, such as schoolwork?
+- What do I have to do, like schoolwork?

 This gives your child the chance to think about the issue from his point of view, rather than having you ‘solve’ the problem for him.

-Once your child’s had a think about the questions above, you could talk together about what she thinks could be changed.
-You might give guidance or feedback on the things you agree with, or any problems you see.
+Once your child has thought about the questions above, you could talk together about her ideas for what might change.
+You can give feedback on the things you agree with, or any problems you see.